huilixiang/gitbook/LML/evaluating-machine-learning-models.md

 - confusion matrix
 - log-loss
 - auc <br/>
     > The ROC curve shows the sensitivity of the classifier by plotting the rate of true positives to the rate of false positives.
+In other words, it shows you how many correct positive classifications can be gained as you allow for more and more false positives
 -

 ### offline evaluation mechanisms